King of Kings (Don Omar album): Commercial performance

-King of Kings debuted in its first week at number 10 on the Billboard 200 and number 1 on Top Latin Albums and Latin Rhythm Album Charts.
-The album peaked on the Billboard 200 at number 7.
+King of Kings debuted in its first week at number seven on the Billboard 200 and number one on Top Latin Albums and Latin Rhythm Album Charts selling over 68,000 copies.
 The album spent 11 weeks at the peak of Billboard Top Latin Albums in 2006 and was the third-best-selling Latin album in the United States.
-As of April 2009, the album sold over 556,000 copies in the United States and was certified Gold by the RIAA.
-It ended up at number 8 in the Best of the 2000s on the Latin album chart.
+The album’s commercial success was further reflected in its promotional appearances.
+Reports from 2006 stated that Don Omar sold 974 copies of King of Kings in three hours during an in-store event at a Best Buy in Orlando, surpassing the 950 units reportedly sold by Britney Spears at a similar appearance.
+He also signed about 1,200 autographs at the event.
+On January 29, 2007 the album was certified Gold by the RIAA for shipping 500,000 copies.
+It ended up at number 8th in the Best of the 2000s on the Latin album chart.As of April 2009, the album sold over 500,000 units in years after, the album sold 556,000 copies in the United States.
+King of King sold an estimate between over 4,1 million to 6 million copies worldwide.